Click on any of the following links for information:

 GI Bill Delayed Payment Policy

 Indiana State University will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual’s inability to meet their financial obligations to the institution due to the delayed disbursement funding from the VA under Chapter 31 or 33.
+This protection is valid for the first 90 days of the term as long as the student takes the following actions no later than the first day of the term.
+After the 90 days, the University will treat each Veteran on a case-by-case basis.

 Indiana State University complies with the requirements of 38 USC 3679(e).